Are you an adviser? Go to Unbiased Pro

 If you have a defined contribution pension (most pensions are this type), then the rules allow you to access it flexibly from your 55th birthday onwards.

-However, most people who take independent advice are advised to wait much longer than this.
+However, people are often advised to wait much longer than this.

-A pension pot needs to last for the rest of your life, and life expectancy at 55 is between 26 more years (for a man) and 29 more years (for a woman).
+A pension pot needs to last for the rest of your life, and life expectancy at 55 is between 24 more years for a man and 28 more years for a woman.

-When you do come to retirement, there are several different ways to draw your pension.
+When you do retire, there are several different ways to draw your pension.

 Cashing in your pension – i.e. withdrawing the whole amount at once – is technically possible.
-However, in most cases it is best avoided.
-Read on to find out why.
+However, in most cases, it is best avoided.

 How long does it take to receive a pension lump sum?